 Myth

 Incorrect.
 This is a fact.
 In alopecia areata hair loss is unpredictable.
-At any time, hair loss or hair regrowth may start or stop. i
+At any time, hair loss or hair regrowth may start or stop. vii

 Fact

 Correct.
 In alopecia areata, hair loss is unpredictable.
-At any time, hair loss or hair regrowth may start or stop. i
+At any time, hair loss or hair regrowth may start or stop. vii

 1